-Firstfruits or Reishit (Re-SHEET) is another celebration observed during Passover week.
-It is an acknowledgment that the fruit of the ground came from the Lord and was to be consecrated to Him.
+First Fruits or Reishit (Re-SHEET) is a celebration observed during Passover week.
+It is an acknowledgement that the fruit of the ground came from the Lord and was to be consecrated to Him.
 It also served as a reminder to the Israelites that God was their ultimate provider, and it was his provision that gave them a harvest.
-The 2023 Firstfruits feast is from sunset on April 8th until sunset on April 9th.

 The Lord’s Commandment